konsole-is/fqdn-controller/README.md

 The NetworkPolicy custom resource allows you to specify egress rules by domain name.
 The controller performs DNS resolution on these FQDNs and applies the resolved IPs into [standard Kubernetes NetworkPolicy objects](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

-### Important Behavior Notes
+> [!IMPORTANT]

-- **DNS Access Required**: If your pods rely on DNS, you must define a separate policy that allows egress to CoreDNS or KubeDNS.
+>  If your pods rely on DNS, you must define a separate policy that allows egress to CoreDNS or KubeDNS.
+>  Since you are considering an FQDN based egress policy, this is highly likely the case.

+> [!IMPORTANT]
-- **No IPs = Deny All**: If no IPs are resolved for a rule, egress traffic is blocked (matching standard Kubernetes NetworkPolicy behavior).
+> **No IPs = Egress Deny All**.
+If no IPs are resolved for a rule, egress traffic is blocked.
+This conforms with standard
+> Kubernetes NetworkPolicy behavior.

 ### Resource Kind & Short Name